DarkCat736/CLAW/README.md

 # CLAW
-A platform for students to stay organized and work together
+A platform for students to stay organized and work together, with a large focus on streamlining group projects.
+Your data is stored in a server-side database, meaning you can access it anywhere!

 <b>Setup:</b>

 1. Install MySQL server and run `CREATE DATABASE claw;` in the MySQL console
-2. Run `CREATE TABLE accounts (email text, password text, name text, info text);SET GLOBAL wait_timeout = 10;` in the MySQL console
+2. Run `CREATE TABLE accounts (email text, password text, name text, info text);SET GLOBAL wait_timeout = 2;` in the MySQL console
 3. Create the "claw_user" account using `CREATE USER 'claw_user'@'localhost' IDENTIFIED BY 'claw_password';GRANT ALL PRIVILEGES ON claw.* TO 'claw_user'@'localhost';FLUSH PRIVILEGES;` <i>NOTE: You should change 'claw_password' to a more secure password.
 This is just an example.</i>
 4. Download the repository and run `npm install`
 5. Update line eight and nine of `index.js` to match your MySQL account username and password